 - Helpful for energetic pups who just can’t settle.
 Have you ever taken your puppy or dog on long walk, only to find that s/he becomes even more energetic afterwards?
 Even when you know your puppy or dog is tired?
 High-energy puppies and dogs often go straight from exhaustion to hyperactivity, because they don’t know how to relax.
 Sniffing, licking, and chewing are naturally self-soothing for dogs.
 Food-stuffable dog toys can help teach even the most energetic dogs how to transition from “tired time” to “relaxing time” instead of “tired time” to “frenzied tired time.”

 - Teaching “relaxation mode.”
 Feeding food-stuffable toys in an area that is quiet and just for your puppy or dog is useful to help teach them to rest when they are tired.
-Feed food-stuffable toys in your dog’s crate (covered, in a quiet area), or in an area of your home that is separated with baby gate(s)
+Feed food-stuffable toys in your dog’s crate with the door open, or in an area of your home that is separated with baby gate(s).

 - Dogs need sleep, too!
 Dogs and puppies always want to be with us, and sometimes they forget to rest!
 Dogs need chances to nap during daylight hours.
 I can’t tell you how critical figuring out ways for your puppy or dog to nap is, during this strange time.
 So many of the behavior problems I am seeing right now are due to lack of daytime doggie napping!
 Feeding your dog a food-stuffable toy in a nice, comfy, quiet area is a great way for your dog to transition into a nap time without them feeling the need to be hyper-vigilant towards what is going on in your home.
 If you live with more than one dog, provide them with food-stuffable toys in separate areas.
 No one wants new problems right now, and this is an easy way to prevent that from happening.